hiowenluke/kdo/README.md

 ## Why kdo

-There are many benefits to using kdo + flow (object or files) instead of plain JavaScript.
+There are many benefits to using kdo + flow (object or files) instead of plain functions.
 <p><br/></p>

 ### 1. Easily pass data